KumihoArts/BepInExProfiler/README.md

 Per-plugin frame-time profiler for HoneySelect 2, with a companion app for throttling plugins at runtime.
 Made by Sly aka Kumiho -- **v0.3.0 beta**
+In active development, so expect updating this thing a lot.

 > **Beta.** Works well in testing but there are probably edge cases I haven't hit yet.
 If something breaks, open an issue and attach your `BepInExProfiler_log.txt`.
 ---

 ## What it does